Dahi Baingan – Yogurt Eggplant Curry

 Frequently Asked Questions

-Although, yogurt is the main ingredient of this recipe.
-But if you are looking for a dairy-free option, you can consider using coconut yogurt or cashew cream as a substitute for traditional yogurt in this recipe.
+If you are looking for a dairy-free option, you can consider using coconut yogurt or cashew cream as a substitute for traditional yogurt in this recipe.

 If you replace the yogurt with a non-dairy alternative, this dish can be made vegan-friendly.
 Ensure that all ingredients used are vegan-friendly, including the spices and cooking oils.

-Yes, you can prepare the spicy gravy ahead of time and store it in the refrigerator.
+Yes absolutely, you can prepare the spicy gravy ahead of time and store it in the refrigerator.
 When ready to serve, reheat the gravy and assemble the dish with freshly fried eggplant slices and yogurt.

 This dish is best enjoyed fresh, but you can store any leftovers in an airtight container in the refrigerator for up to 2-3 days.
-Do not reheat, just take it out from the refrigerator, wait for to it to come to room temperature before serving.
+Do not reheat, just take it out from the refrigerator, wait for it to come to room temperature before serving.

 Dahi Baingan | Yogurt Eggplant Recipe

-Recipe by MahnoorCourse: Main, SidesCuisine: Pakistani
+Course: Main, SidesCuisine: Pakistani

 6